MooersLab/pymolsnips/README.md

 You do have to compile it to install it.
 You need to have Node.js installed.

-On the Mac, it is best to use it with the free iterm2.app terminal emulator.
+On the Mac, it is best to use *micro* with the free iterm2.app terminal emulator.
-Install the snippets by entering `control-E` in micro to open a command panel and then enter the command `plugin install snippets`.
+Install the *snippets* plugin by entering `control-E` in micro to open a command panel and then enter the command `plugin install snippets`.
 All of the snippets for one language are in a single file.
 The ultisnips library above should work with this editor.